 Flood control WP2, located near 180th and Giles Road, is included in the Papillion Creek Watershed Partnership's Watershed Management Plan.
-Preliminary design was completed in 2018 and final design and construction are expected to be begin in 2023.
+Preliminary design was completed in 2018 and and construction is expected to be begin in 2024.

 9. WP-4